 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-78/i-LKFWd2P/A

-Some of the more deranged and dangerous members of the Sandy Hook cult (such as nearly sixty year-old Tony Mead of Absolute Best Moving in Florida) have focused their attention on one member of the fourth grade choir in particular, harassing the pre-teen girl and her family.
-They insist that she is actually murdered first-grader Avielle Richman, now alleged to be living under a new name.
-Again, this is in spite of a three year age difference as well as a great many physical differences.
-But these lunatics march on unabated, steadfastly maintaining their position that all photos of Avielle are actually three years older than claimed.
-This is of course total bullshit, and can be proven as such with a single photo, showing a five year-old Avielle with her parents around Christmas of 2011:
+Some of the more deranged and dangerous members of the Sandy Hook conspiracy cult—such as Tony Mead of Absolute Best Moving in Florida—have fixated on one member of the fourth-grade choir in particular, harassing the pre-teen girl and her family.
+They baselessly claim that she is actually murdered first-grader Avielle Richman, now allegedly living under a new identity.
+This claim ignores the three-year age gap between the two as well as numerous physical differences.

-That is plainly not a nine year-old girl, but how do we know that this photo was taken in 2011?
-Simple: The Williams-Sonoma “The Cookbook For Kids” shown on the floor, which we can reasonably assume was given to Avielle as a Christmas gift, was not released until February of 2011:
+That is plainly not a nine-year-old girl.
+But how do we know this photo was taken in 2011?
+Simple: the Williams-Sonoma The Cookbook for Kids visible on the floor, which we can reasonably assume was given to Avielle as a Christmas gift, wasn’t released until February of 2011:

-Not that there’s any evidence they’ll ever accept, but they’ll certainly have a tougher time explaining away the physical differences between the two girls.
+Not that there’s any evidence they’ll ever accept, but they’ll certainly have a tougher time explaining away the glaring physical differences between the two girls.

-And while I’m confident in my analysis and ultimately my conclusion, I wanted an expert opinion, so I reached out to to Joelle Steele, anthropometrist/biometricist, and author of “Face To Face: Analysis and Comparison of Facial Features to Authenticate Identities of People in Photographs”.
-In addition to literally writing the book on the subject of identifying people through photographs, Joelle offers a paid facial analysis service through her website, which is something I thought I could take advantage of.
+While I’m confident in my analysis and ultimate conclusion, I sought an expert opinion to back it up.
+I reached out to Joelle Steele—an anthropometrist, biometricist, and author of Face to Face: Analysis and Comparison of Facial Features to Authenticate Identities of People in Photographs.
+In addition to literally writing the book on identifying individuals through photographs, Joelle offers a paid facial analysis service through her website, which I decided to utilize.

 Text: